 If your windows are old, there is a good chance they are leaky.
 Consider weatherstripping your windows or replacing them with an energy-efficient model.

-Product so nice you got to say it twice
+A product so nice you got to say it twice

 When talking in terms of efficiency, switching from fossil fuels to a renewable source of energy is huge.
 Installing solar panels is a fantastic way to cut down on that energy bill.
-Not only do solar panels responsibly source energy, they also sometimes source too much, meaning you can sell it back to companies for a profit.
+Not only do solar panels responsibly source energy, but they also sometimes source too much, meaning you can sell it back to companies for a profit.

 For a deeper dive into how solar panels work, benefits/drawbacks, and their ROI, visit our last blog!

 It is not cheap to heat or cool your home, and outdated appliances are not helping.
 The draft under your door or the lack of insulation in your home isn’t going to be a big help either.

 All these tips will help boost your home efficiency and help lower your electric bill.